 Military Reservists Economic Injury Disaster Loan eligibility: Military reservist employee, or employees, called up to active duty, causing a small business to be unable to function at full capacity, resulting in financial shortfall.

-If your business doesn’t meet any of the above SBA disaster loan eligibility requirements, check out private-sector alternatives at Business.org’s “6 Best Small Business Loans of 2018.”
+If your business doesn’t meet any of the above SBA disaster loan eligibility requirements, check out private-sector alternatives in Business.org's top picks for small-business loans.

 4. SBA disaster loan application process